ipranjalisharma/DuATTAC/README.md

-#  ATAC Signal Predictor: Multi-Gene Context Architecture
+#  Duetta (ATAC Signal Predictor): Multi-Gene Context Architecture

 Welcome to the ultimate guide for the ATAC Signal Predictor project.
 This manual provides a 360-degree view of the system, from hardware setup and biological theory to mathematical proofs and neural architecture.